The-OpenROAD-Project/OpenROAD/docs/user/GettingStarted.md

 **NOTE**

-`gcd` is a small design, thus requires less computational power.
+`gcd` is a small design, and thus requires less computational power.
 Larger designs may require better hardware.

 ---

 ### Building and Installing the Software

-There are currently two options to get OpenROAD Flow setup:
+There are currently two options to set up the OpenROAD Flow:

 - Build from sources using Docker, [instructions here](./BuildWithDocker.md).
 - Build from sources locally, [instructions here](./BuildLocally.md).